makandra/secret_service/README.md

 # SecretService

-SecretService allows you to store random secrets in your app (for example the session secret or other shared secrets) more securely.
+SecretService allows you to store secrets (for example the session secret or other shared secrets) more securely.

 It does this by distributing the actual secret between your code and your database.
 That is, the final secret can only be calculated if you know both the secret given in your code and a secret stored in your database.

-The database part is generated randomly on first use.
+Secrets can either be generated randomly on first use, or set using the Raketask.

+The Gem does its job by using the secret given in your code to encrypt/decrypt the secret in the database.

 As a useful sideeffect this means your different environments (staging / production) will automatically use different secrets.

-It only works for *random* secrets though, you cannot use it to store access tokens or the like.

 ## Caveat